guidance-guarantee-programme/pension_guidance/content/pension_types.en.md

 You don’t normally get it automatically – you have to [claim the State Pension](https://www.gov.uk/state-pension/how-to-claim).

-The most you can currently get from the basic State Pension is £125.95.

 If you reached State Pension age on or after 6 April 2016 you’ll get the [new State Pension](https://www.gov.uk/new-state-pension) payment which is £168.60 a week.
 If you reached State Pension age before 6 April 2016 the most you can currently get from the basic State Pension is £129.20 a week.